arpit196/AdAug-Learning-Augmentations-through-adversarial-attacks/README.md

 ![alt text](https://i.ibb.co/PrnF6gY/Adversarial-Results.png)

 The above table compares the test accuracy of the different random, policy-based, and our differentiable learnable augmentation on the four datasets.
 The augmentations have been abbreviated as follows RR: Random Rotations, DR: Differentiable rotations, RPG: Random Patch Gaussian, DPG: Differentiable Patch Gaussian, RA:
 RandAugment, and AA: AutoAugment.
-The differentiable ones are the ones learnt by our adversarial attack policy
+The differentiable ones are the ones learnt by our adversarial attack policy.

+To train a basic resnet model using rotation augmentation for example, run
+'''
+python train.py --augment=rotation
+'''